 This saddle was engineered for precision performance thanks to its innovative technical design.
 It’s a comfortable and stable balanced calfskin saddle with an easy-change fit solution.
 The CAIR Cushion System is designed to maximize your horse’s freedom of movement and comfort.
 Additional features include an adjustable Flexibloc System, drop-panel point, quilted panel points, short triple-girth points, and ergonomic stirrup bars.
 You and your horse will enjoy a comfortable fit with a fluid cushioning, optimal impact absorption, and even weight distribution with this saddle.

-This Henri de Rivel Pro saddle is a favorite at a budget price point.
-The saddle features a slightly flat seat with a low pommel and narrow twist, providing a good platform for equitation.
-It offers a generous flap that is suitable for most riders and a long flap version to accommodate taller riders.
+This Henri de Rivel Memor-X saddle is a favorite at a budget price point.
+The saddle features a slightly deeper seat with a low pommel and narrow twist, providing a good platform for equitation.
+It offers a forward flap that is suitable for most riders looking for that competitive edge.

 If you’re looking for a close-contact saddle with plenty of customizations for both horse and rider, this is the saddle for you.
 The trees generally include a ten-year guarantee and are adjustable up to one-width larger or smaller by the factory or an authorized repair agent.